 The best ones end up in the professional leagues and they have all developed their own means of success.
-One of the ways that they have become good at their position is by watching the puck.
+One of the ways that they have become good at their position is by watching the puck, and reacting.

 By doing this, they cannot be fooled by pump fakes and head fakes.
 They also will not be fooled by watching sticks that are covered with black tape to camouflage the puck.
 Goalies need to be incredibly focused on the puck at all times, even when it is on the other side of the ice.

 Along with knowing where the puck is, good goalies will also know where they are on the ice.

 It is vital for goalies to be in the best possible position to stop the puck (you can read about different goalie styles here).
 Some goalies even believe it is more important to be positioned properly than it is to have a speedy reaction time.

 Shots on goal can be so speedy that no goalie could react in time, so simply having their bodies, gloves, and sticks in the right spots can save the goal.
 The marks on the ice can help goalies get themselves in proper position, but they have to constantly move depending on where the puck is being played.

 To get a bearing on their positions, goalies will use their sticks and gloves to hit the goal posts instead of turning their heads.
 This way, they can be sure they are right where they need to be.

 Another important aspect of the game for goalies is to get into the zone.

 While professional goalies play day after day, they still have to get mentally prepared for each start.
 But, amateur goalies can use their off-days to get ready for the game.
 They can use their off-days to prepare by getting their game plans together and become unstoppable in front of the goal.

 When goalies are able to get into the mental zone, they see the puck better and they respond faster.
 Their work almost become automatic, which is what athletes in other sports say when they get into the zone, too.